 The future of marketing automation is unknown, but exciting to imagine.
 And the field continues to grow at an amazing rate.
-On average, 49% of companies today are using marketing automation platforms, which help marketers make smarter, more informed decisions on budgeting, while improving their efficiency.
+On average, 49% of companies today are using marketing automation platforms, which help marketers make smarter, more informed decisions on budgeting, while improving the efficiency of their online marketing campaigns.
 From email to social media, automated resources take some of the burden off human resources and speed up many business processes.

 Marketing automation is the hub of marketing intelligence, tracking a buyer’s individual journey from awareness to decision.
 It provides brands with an in-depth view of the greatest segment of the buying process – the middle-of-the-funnel – enabling marketing and sales to illuminate and measure the buyer’s journey through the purchase process.
 Automation is also a powerful tool for lead nurturing, allowing you to provide the right information to the right prospects at the right time.
-We also know marketing automation helps brands to better target customers and prospects while improving the overall customer experience.
+We also know marketing automation helps brands to better target customers and prospects while improving the overall customer experience, ensuring their investment in digital marketing drives the best possible results.
 So, where is marketing automation headed next?

 What’s Next for Marketing Automation?